kiwi0fruit/pandoctools/pandoctools/cli/README.md

 * `scripts` - `Scripts` basename on Windows, `bin` basename on Unix
 * `source` - `source` bash script from PATH only (without current working dir)
 * `resolve` - echoes the resolved fullpath to file given.
 File is searched in the folder in user data first (`%APPDATA%\pandoc\pandoctools` on Windows, `~/.pandoc/pandoctools` on Unix), then in the [folder in python module](../sh)
-* `python_to_PATH` - prepends PATH with all necessary python folders.
-Argument is the root dir of python installation (root env or created env).
-Runs only if argument is not empty.
 * `env_path` - root dir of python installation where pandoctools was installed
 * `input_file` - absolute path to input file (?may be broken when no CWD was specified and python can't resolve relative path)
 * `output_file` - absolute path to output file (?may be broken when no CWD)